GUIDED READING: Practical Strategies to DIFFERENTIATE Using Small Group Instruction (Grades K-2)

 - Incorporate meaningful and powerful activities that engage the rest of your students independently while you work with small reading groups

-- Utilize literacy tasks perfect for online or in-class instruction to support all students with whole group, small group and independent learning
+- Utilize literacy tasks perfect for your instruction to support all students with whole group, small group and independent learning

 Practical Ideas and Strategies

-This live online seminar will focus on linking the classroom-proven method of Guided Reading with differentiated instruction to increase the success of your grades K-2 readers.
-Experienced Guided Reading teacher and literacy trainer, Tiffany Aden, will provide you with outstanding strategies, methods and activities to help you better meet the wide range of needs in your classroom.
+This seminar will focus on linking the classroom-proven method of Guided Reading with differentiated instruction to increase the success of your grades K-2 readers.
+Experienced Guided Reading teacher and literacy trainer, TIFFANY ADEN, will provide you with outstanding strategies, methods and activities to help you better meet the wide range of needs in your classroom.
 These ready-to-use ideas will enable you to help all your students reach higher levels of reading success.

 You will gain insights as you see and hear demonstrations that model powerful methods.
 Discover and experience effective strategies, engaging activities and classroom proven ideas.
 Gain valuable approaches for strengthening your students’ decoding and word reading, comprehension, vocabulary development, and fluency.

-You will leave this seminar with a wealth of highly practical ideas, strategies and activities to help you fully integrate differentiated instruction into your Guided Reading groups, small groups and independent workstations to greatly enhance your students' success in reading, whether in the classroom or in distance learning.
+You will leave this seminar with a wealth of highly practical ideas, strategies and activities to help you fully integrate differentiated instruction into your Guided Reading groups, small groups and independent workstations to greatly enhance your students’ success in reading.

 Ten Key Benefits of Attending